Texera/Udon/README.md

   on the simulated debug command accordingly.
 - To reproduce Figure 20, load the W3 and feel free to generate larger datasets with TPC-H.
 - To reproduce Figure 21, load the W3 and change the number of workers on the Python UDF operator on the UI.
-    - Click on a Python UDF operator, the property panel will show up on the right-hand side.
+    - Click on a Python UDF operator, and the property panel will show up on the right-hand side.
     - Modify the `Workers` field to any positive integer.
 Recommended range: 1 - 8 and it depends on your CPU.
 - To reproduce Figure 23, Figure 24 & Figure 26, load the W6 and turn off all simulated breakpoints, turn on the simulated debug commands for `ss` (store state), `rs` (request state), and `as` (append state) as needed.